miquido/parsepub/README.md

 ## **Overview**

 **parsepub** is a universal tool written in Kotlin designed to convert an EPUB publication into a data model used later by a reader.
-In addition it also provides validation and a system of logs informing about the inconsistency of the format.
+In addition it also provides validation and a system that informing about the inconsistency of the format.

 ---